greymind/ClipSynth/README.md

 # ClipSynth
-Light and fast video clips manager for Windows.
+Light and fast tool for generating video clips from images and other video clips.
+Also supports soundtracks.
 Depends on [VirtualDub] (http://virtualdub.org/),
 [AviSynth] (http://sourceforge.net/projects/avisynth2/) and
 [NicAudio] (http://nicaudio.codeplex.com/).